siddhant-vij/User-Authentication-System/README.md

 ## Future Improvements

-- **MFA Add-Ons**: Allow users to turn off MFA Option and generate backup codes for users in case they can't access their authentication app.
 - **Transition to a Relational Database**: Migrate from a CSV-based system to a more robust relational database like PostgreSQL or MySQL for better scalability, performance, and security.
 - **Database Backup and Recovery**: Design a backup mechanism & implement routine backups of the database to safeguard user data and ensure recovery options in case of unexpected system failures.
 - **Data Validation and Sanitization**: Enhance the system to validate and sanitize inputs more thoroughly to protect against SQL injection and other potential threats, especially if moving to a more complex database system.